martinschneider/justtestlah/src/site/markdown/index.md

 ### Platform-(in)dependent page objects

-[Spring profiles](https://www.baeldung.com/spring-profiles) are used to identify for which platforms (Android, iOS, Web) a page object shoulde be used.
+[Spring profiles](https://www.baeldung.com/spring-profiles) are used to identify for which platforms (Android, iOS, Web) a page object should be used.
 Simply annotate the page object class with `@Profile` and pass an array of platforms as its argument:

 ```java
 @Component